gagandeep-singh-88/rag-local-app/README.md

 # Prerequisites
 Install Ollama on your system
-Pull the required model:
+Pull the required model -
     ollama pull mistral:7b
-Ensure Ollama is running before starting the application
+Ensure Ollama is running before starting the application -
     ollama serve

 # Build and Run